George Jones Sings from the Heart: Side One tracks

 The first track introduced on Sings from the Heart was "Achin', Breakin' Heart," which was recorded on February 8, 1961, and released as a single on January 6, 1962, and written by Rick Hall.
-"Hearts in My Dreams" was written by Jones and Roger Miller (1 of many the two wrote together in the late 1950s), and recorded on April 23, 1957, and is the oldest track listed.
+"Hearts in My Dream" was written by Jones and Roger Miller (1 of many the two wrote together in the late 1950s), and recorded on April 23, 1957, and is the oldest track listed.
 "Candy Hearts" was a song written and recorded by Jones in April 1959, and later was released as the b-side to "Window Up Above" in June 1960.
 "Talk to Me Lonesome Heart" was written by James O'Gwynn, recorded in late August 1959, and was even included on his last LP release, Sings Country and Western Hits the previous year.
 The fifth track on the side was "With Half a Heart," which was written by Leon Payne and recorded in early April 1960.
-The last track of the side was "Heartaches by the Number," written by Harlan Howard, and recorded sometime in April 1960.
+The last track of the side was "Heartaches by the Number," written by Harlan Howard, and recorded sometime in April 1960 and had been previously released on his 1961 album George Jones Sings Country and Western Hits.

 Side Two tracks

 One of Jones' best Mercury recordings, however, largely unappreciated, was the opening track to side 2, "When My Heart Hurts No More," a more than exceptional ballad listing.
-The song was written by Jones' childhood friend and an often co-pen, Darrell Edwards, and famed cowboy ballad songwriter Helen Cross.
+The song was written by Jones' childhood friend and an often co-pen, Darrell Edwards, and famed cowboy ballad songwriter Hugh Cross.
 It was recorded during the February 8, 1961 session, and was re-recorded with Musicor in 1967.
 "Cold, Cold Heart" was recorded for his 1960 album, Salute Hank Williams on April 21, 1960.
 "I've Got a New Heartache" was recorded sometime in 1957, written by Ray Price and Wayne Walker, and most recognizably, re-recorded as a duet with Gene Pitney.
-"I Gotta Talk to Your Heart" was another co-writing between Jones and Miller, and recorded on June 5, 1957.
+"Gotta Talk to Your Heart" was another co-writing between Jones and Miller, and recorded on June 5, 1957.
 "Frozen Heart" was written by Jones and Jimmy Yancey, and recorded in October 1957.
 The last and most notable track listed was the "Tender Years," which later became a #1 after being released as a single on June 5, 1961.
 The song became one of Jones' greatest ballads, and its greatest version was a 1967 re-recording with Musicor.